telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 ### Overview

 #### General purpose of the IoT Agents

-Inside the FIWARE Architecture, the IoT Agents work as protocol translation gateways, used to fill the gap between South Bound protocols (typically lightweight protocols aimed to constrained devices) and the NGSI protocol used to communicate FIWARE components.
+Inside the FIWARE Architecture, the IoT Agents work as protocol translation gateways, used to fill the gap between traffic sent and received on the South Port (typically lightweight protocols aimed to constrained devices) and traffic sent and received on the North Port which uses the standard NGSI protocol to communicate FIWARE components.
 This translation process can be customized by the user with provisioning instructions, using the Device Provisioning APIs.

 So, all IoT Agents interacts with three different actors:
 * **Devices**, in the South Bound